oprahchemirmir/phase-1-project-/README.md

  `cd phase-1-project-`
- to open the code in visual studio code run by running `code .` install `live server ` and go live to view the website in the browser
+ to open the code in visual studio code run by running `code .` install `live server ` and go live to view the html file in the browser

 # author
 this project is contributed to by oprah chemirmir